Same-day Filing

 Step One: Choose a Name for Your LLC

 Creating a company starts with the right name.
 Having a title that can quickly explain what services you provide saves a lot of time explaining the services you provide.
 By default, a company will just be the name of the owner.
 When you create an LLC you should include something designating it as such (by including LLC, L.L.C., Limited, or something like that.)
 It should also be a name that’s available.
-You can check for availability using the Department of State inquiry webpage.
+You can check for Department of State inquiry webpage.
 You can reserve a name that’s available for 60 days by paying a fee.

 Step Two: Choose an Agent for Service of Process